Diseases Of The Arteries Veins And Lymphatic Question and Answers

 Skin flaps are reflected

-Fibro-areolar tissue of posterior triangle are dissected away from trapezius.
+Fibro-areolar tissue of the posterior triangle is dissected away from the trapezius.

 The lower end of the sternomastoid muscle is divided